lawsonkeith/Teleop/README.md

 The LED on the controller will indicate when it's paired.
 The drivers should already be on linux if it's a recent release, I used Xubuntu 15.
 Use the following commands to look for or test the XBOX controller.

 1. use cat /proc/bus/input/devices, look at 'Handlers' if unsure!
-2. fftest /dev/input/event3
+2. fftest /dev/input/event3, this tests force feedback.
-3. jstest /dev/input/js0
+3. jstest /dev/input/js0, this test analogs.
-4. ls /dev/input
+4. ls /dev/input, you should see the joystick FIFOs here.
-5. I didn't have to install anything in linux, all the pain was in windows.
+5. I didn't have to install anything in linux (apart from maybe jstest), all the pain was in windows.

 ##Installing video streaming on the pi
 To do this it's best to run a lower res to get a faster update, I run at <320x240 and zoom in on the web page.
+On higher res it was un-usable.

 1. Make sure you have an updated version of Raspberry PI's OS.
 2. Install libv4l-0 package, available in Raspbian: sudo aptitude install libv4l-0.